 In the time period between the 8th and 3rd century BC this small cave was of huge importance again – it was an important shrine for Phoenicians and Carthaginians.

-Phoenicians were brave seafarers who explored also Atlantic Ocean.
-It is possible that they even had colonies as far as Azores (see article about Monte Brasil "Phoenician sanctuaries") and they definitely reached British Isles and other faraway lands.
+Phoenicians were brave seafarers who explored also the Atlantic Ocean.
+It is possible that they even had colonies as far as the Azores (see the article about Monte Brasil "Phoenician sanctuaries") and they definitely reached the British Isles and other faraway lands.

 It seems that they were guarding these profitable and promising sea routes, rising the Greek myth about Pillars of Hercules.
 Ships had to stop at Gibraltar.